 Picking up the pieces in Nepal

-Children line up to receive food, distributed by charity group Khalsa Aid to the survivors of the earthquakes, in Kathmandu, Nepal May 14, 2015.
-REUTERS/Ahmad Masood
+A local resident stands in front of the ruins of his home in Bhaktapur, Nepal, May 8, 2015.
+REUTERS/Athit Perawongmetha

-Makeshift shelters are seen through a helicopter after the earthquake in Kathmandu May 14, 2015.
+A girl walks through a village in Kerauja, Nepal, May 8, 2015.
+REUTERS/Olivia Harris

+A man moves past the remains of a collapsed house in a village on the outskirts of Lalitpur May 8, 2015.
 REUTERS/Navesh Chitrakar

-A man feeds pigeons near the debris of a collapsed temple after the earthquake in Kathmandu, Nepal May 14, 2015.
+A woman clears the debris from her damaged house on the outskirts of Lalitpur May 8, 2015.
 REUTERS/Navesh Chitrakar

-Border paramilitary policemen pick up a sign on the debris of their police station which was destroyed by a 7.9 magnitude earthquake that hit Nepal on April 25, in Gyirong county, Tibet Autonomous Region, China, May 14, 2015.
-REUTERS/Stringer

-A vendor sits on top of the debris of a collapsed temple as she sells green vegetables after the earthquake in Kathmandu, Nepal May 14, 2015.
-REUTERS/Navesh Chitrakar
+Earthquake survivors clear debris from a collapsed house in Sankhu on the outskirts of Kathmandu, Nepal May 6, 2015.
+REUTERS/Adnan Abidi

 Next Slideshows